⚡ Quick answer

 The structural independence of auction inspectors is the foundation of auction sheet reliability

-Major Japanese Auction Houses
+Major Japanese auction houses

 Multiple sessions per week nationwide

-TAU (Toyota Auto Auction)
+TAU / TAA (Toyota Auto Auction)

 Regular nationwide sessions